jerturowetz/notes/cheat-sheets/windows.md

     DISM /Online /Cleanup-Image /CheckHealth # checks for flags of corrupted DISM /Online /Cleanup-Image /ScanHealth # Scans health (doesnt fix) DISM /Online /Cleanup-Image /RestoreHealth # Scans & repairs (recommended) - takes 15 to 30 mins

+## Power managment reports

+I was having trouble with sleep on the XPS9360 and came across these cool commands which do a study on sleep and sych.

+Run cmd as Administrator

+    powercfg /requests      # see what drivers or software are interrupting sleep powercfg /sleepystudy   # do a sleep study and export to an html file powercfg /energy        # do an energy audit and export to an html file